-Due to all the climate change hazards and the masses abiding by the campaigns against them, Forever 21 lacked sustainability here.
-Since fast-fashion produces 21% of water waste and 10% of carbon emission, people are going against all the brands which do not take these factors into account.
+Due to all the climate change hazards and the masses abiding by the campaigns against them, Forever 21 lacked sustainability.
+Since fast-fashion produces 21% of water waste and 10% of carbon emission, people go against all the brands that do not take these factors into account.
 Similarly, Forever 21 didn’t serve sustainable clothing.
 Hence the young customers shifted their buying behavior.
 Not only Forever 21, but many other brands like H&M and Zara faced this sustainability issue.

-In conclusion, Forever 21 went from the biggest retailer business empire to bankruptcy due to failed business strategies and shift of customer behavior and world trends.
+In conclusion, Forever 21 went from the biggest retailer business empire to bankruptcy due to failed business strategies and shifts in customer behavior and world trends.